yadnyesh/logsandnotes/diary.md

 Date                | Notes
 --------------------|:------------------------------------------------------------------
-**13-Nov-2020**.    | Eyes pain still easing out , so is the throat inflammation **12-Nov-2020**.    | Eyes pain eased out today, so is the throat inflammation **11-Nov-2020**.    | Eyes continue to pain, Call to Bappa since he has accidental fall, Registration of Plot No 36 today
+**14-Nov-2020**.    | Diwali and Lakshmi Pooja, may the godess bless me and my whole family **13-Nov-2020**.    | Eyes pain still easing out , so is the throat inflammation **12-Nov-2020**.    | Eyes pain eased out today, so is the throat inflammation **11-Nov-2020**.    | Eyes continue to pain, Call to Bappa since he has accidental fall, Registration of Plot No 36 today